 There are a lot of quotes in aikido and in martial arts in general.
 They get tossed around like candy and often there is little consideration of them.
 I think that some of these quotes need to die.
 There are various reasons for this.
 Some are mistranslations, some are just silly, and some wildly misunderstood.
 Regardless they keep cropping up.
+This one concerns the lot of a gardener in war.

 This post’s quote that needs to die is: